archer-yz/py_aff3ct/README.md

 The `AFF3CT` static and dynamic libraries are built in the `lib/aff3ct/build/release` folder.

-!!! note
+> [!note]
-	C++ standard 17 should be used for compilation, otherwise there will be issues for wrapping LDPC decoding modules..
+> C++ standard 17 should be used for compilation, otherwise there will be issues for wrapping LDPC decoding modules..

 **Compile the AFF3CT documentation with `Doxygen`:**